eduf/eduf11ty/content/blog/a-morte-do-jornalismo-musical.md

 ---
-title: "A morte do jornalismo cultural"
+title: "A morte do jornalismo musical"
 date: "2024-01-21"
 tags:
  - "Pitchfork"